Andreweweith/AW-Whiteboard/README.md

 ## **Attributions**

-* Small code segments expand on the contributions of Connor Walsh and Alec Comley.
+* Developed from a group project with Connor Walsh and Alec Comley.

 * Websocket Chat Window components obtained from (https://github.com/bitlabstudio/blogpost-react-websocket-chat).